-Take a slow approach to nature photography by noticing subtle details.
+Take a slow approach to nature photography by focusing on subtle details.

-When photographing landscapes, it's been easier for me to immediately identify what captures my interest.
-When photographing nature's details, though, it can be a bit more challenging to know what to capture.
+When photographing landscapes, it's been easier for me to immediately identify what captivates my interest.
+When photographing nature's details, though, it can be a bit more challenging to know where to focus.
 As a starting place, I slow down and look for textures, connections, movement, variation, uniqueness, asymmetry, contrast, layers, and patterns.

-What details do you notice when out in nature?
+What details do you focus in on when out in nature?